tencentyun/qcloud-documents/product/数据库/数据传输服务DTS/3快速入门/数据迁移_en.md

 > Due to system design limitations, multiple migration tasks submitted or queued at the same time will be performed serially based on the queuing time.

 ### 2.6 Incremental Synchronization
 When creating a migration task, the incremental synchronization option is selected by default.
-When data migration is completed, the target CDB for MySQL will be set as the slave database for the source database, and new data of the source database during migration will be synchronized to the target CDB for MySQL via master/slave synchronization.
-In this case, any changes made to the source database will be synchronized to the target CDB for MySQL.
+When data migration is completed, the target TencentDB for MySQL will be set as the slave database for the source database, and new data of the source database during migration will be synchronized to the target TencentDB for MySQL via master/slave synchronization.
+In this case, any changes made to the source database will be synchronized to the target TencentDB for MySQL.
-After migration, you can click the "Stop" button to terminate the synchronization relationship between source and target databases, then switch service to the target CDB for MySQL instance to complete the migration process.
+After migration, you can click the "Stop" button to terminate the synchronization relationship between source and target databases, then switch service to the target TencentDB for MySQL instance to complete the migration process.
 > **Note:**
 > Before terminating synchronization, do not write data into the target database instance as this may cause data inconsistency between source and target databases which will cause data comparison to fail, resulting in a failed migration.